sikunzzz/Python-Dashboard/README.md

 ![Demo-dashboard2](https://j.gifs.com/6XKk7z.gif)

-Returning to our procedures of building the dashboard, after collecting those data, I started to each component of it.
+Returning to our procedures of building the dashboard, after collecting those data, I started to build each component of it.

 #### Comparison of historical iil and gas price
 The first part is basically a comparison chart of gas and oil price.
 Historically, oil and gas has strong correlation.
 This graph plots gas price and 13% of oil price together.
 A date selector is incorporated to choose the period of data.